nunchistudio/blacksmith/documentation/introduction/what/overview.md

 and governance across multi-team and multi-scope data solutions.

-- **REST API:** The Enterprise Edition comes with a REST API so organizations can bring data pipeline information as well as historical and real time events / jobs into third-party applications.
+- **REST API:** The Enterprise Edition comes with a REST API so organizations can bring data platform information as well as historical and real time events / jobs into third-party applications.
 - **Dashboard:** We created a dashboard serving as a reference implementation of the REST API.
 It allows you to visualize everything that happened or is happening